 - FTV 122E Digital Cinematography (4)

 - With lectures, screenings and demonstrations, this course is a study of the principles of digital cinematography and discusses how tools and techniques affect visual storytelling process.
 Topics include formats, aspect ratios, cameras, lenses, special effects, internal menu picture manipulation, lighting, composition, coverage, high definition, digital exhibition, filtration, multiple-camera shooting.

 - FTV 178 Film and Television Production Laboratory (4)

-For the first half of the course, students direct and edit their own short film exercises and help each other on set by rotating crew positions.
-For the final project, the class votes on short film ideas pitched by their classmates and the two ideas that receive the most votes are green lit for a two-day production.
+- For the first half of the course, students direct and edit their own short film exercises and help each other on set by rotating crew positions.
+For the final project, students pitch short film ideas and the two story ideas that are selected are green lit for a two-day production.
 Students who pitched the selected stories go on to serve as screenwriters.
-Students interested in directing present a director’s pitch and one director per project is selected by class vote.
+Students interested in directing present a director’s pitch and one director per project is selected.
 Students are assigned crew positions based on their interests and aptitude.
 The final project is filmed over two days on a sound stage or at select campus locations.
-The school provides digital cinema cameras and lighting equipment, access to facilities, and location permits for campus locations.
-The program culminates in a final screening of the films at the end of the program.
-Students must provide their own external hard drives.
+The program provides digital cinema cameras and lighting equipment, access to facilities, and location permits for campus locations.
+The program culminates in a final screening of the films in a state-of-the-art theater the end of the program.
+Friends and family are welcome.